0xSushmitha/ML-Projects/Smart Energy/README.md

 - **Anomaly Detection**: 336 anomalies (~1%) flagged as outliers in power usage
 - **Forecasting (Prophet)**: 24-hour ahead forecast with daily seasonality captured

 ---

-## License
-MIT License — free to use and adapt

----
 ##  Author